 The following procedure should always be followed to stop the SystemWeaver Server Application and then start it again, e.g., after a database backup restoration or upgrade.

 Confirm No Clients are Connected to Server

 This can be done by notifying all users in advance by email, telling them to log out before a specific time of day.
 In case any clients remain connected anyway, e.g., due to the user being absent, the following steps can normally be performed with low risk for loss of data, since most client operations are performed momentarily and atomically.
-The swAdmin2 client displays a list of all users currently logged into a server.
+Administrators can log in using the swAdmin2 client and see a list of current sessions on the Logged on page.